CADindustries/robocadV-docs/docs/source/index.rst

-robocadSim
+robocadV
 ======================================

-Welcome to the robocadSim documentation page.
-Here you will find lots of information about how to program robocadSim' virtual robots.
+Welcome to the robocadV documentation page.
+Here you will find lots of information about how to program robocadV' virtual robots.

 .. toctree::
    :maxdepth: 1